codeboarder/AIWebsite/README.md

 npm install

 # 2. Configure environment variables for API (root .env or server/.env)
-#    Copy an example and fill in your Azure values
+#    Copy the example into server/.env and fill in your Azure values
-Copy-Item .env.example .env
-# or
 Copy-Item server/.env.example server/.env

 # 3. Run API (terminal 1)